 Do not be startled by the sticker price of a college education.
 The cost of attendance (COA) does not just cover college tuition.
 It takes into account basic living expenses, too.
 Think about this: it is going to cost the same amount to live for the next few years whether you are in college or not.

 Each year our office will determine the estimated COA for a typical student attending Centenary University.
-The COA for Centenary will include direct costs that students will be billed for such as tuition, fees, and room and board if the student is living on campus.
+The COA for Centenary will include direct costs for which you will be billed such as tuition, fees, and room and board if the student is living on campus.
 The COA also includes “out-of-pocket” expenses such as books, supplies, travel, off-campus living expenses, and other miscellaneous expenses.

 Some students will spend more, while others may spend less than the estimates.
 A lot of it depends on individual circumstances.

 |6 Credits / Semester

 (2 semesters per year)

 |Tuition & Fees||$12,900||$12,900||$6,300|

 Tuition and Fees: The average cost of tuition and fees for a typical student based on enrolling for a certain number of credits per year.
 The actual costs that a student incurs will vary depending on the student’s degree and residency.